Start a Conversation

 2. How difficult is the trek?

 The trek is considered moderately to very challenging due to the altitude and varying terrains.
-The Salkantay portion reaches high altitudes, and the Short Inca Trail with Camping includes steep paths.
+The Salkantay portion reaches high altitudes, and the Inca Trail Camping includes steep paths.
 Hikers should be in good physical condition and acclimatized to the altitude, as the high elevation adds to the challenge.

 3. What’s special about the Salkantay portion?